michaeljclark/vf128/README.md

 an exponent less than the minimum exponent of the type that is being decoded into, and shift the fraction accordingly.

-### integers
+### normalized values with unary exponent

-Integers are encoded with zero in the exponent field, and the integer length in the mantissa field.
-The integer bytes follow the header.
+Normal values in the range -0.99999.. to +0.99999.. with a binary exponent from e-1 to e-8 inclusive are encoded with zero in the exponent field, and the exponent is encoded as a unary prefix of trailing zeros in the mantissa field.

 - `inline = 0`
 - `exponent = 0`